d3plus/d3plus-format/README.md

 * [formatAbbreviate](#formatAbbreviate) - An extension to d3's [format](https://github.com/d3/d3-format#api-reference) function that adds more string formatting types and localizations.

 The new specifier strings added by d3plus-format are:
- - `~a` - abbreviated decimal notation with a numeric suffix (ie. "k", "M", "B", etc).
+ - `.3~a` - abbreviated decimal notation with a numeric suffix (ie. "k", "M", "B", etc).
 This is an alias of the `formatAbbreviate` function.
 * [formatDefaultLocale](#formatDefaultLocale) - An extension to d3's [formatDefaultLocale](https://github.com/d3/d3-format#api-reference) function that allows setting the locale globally for formatters.

 #####